xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/polynomial-function.md

 0   & = & a(1)^3+b(1)^2+c(1)+d
 \end{array}$$

 Solving this system of linear equations will give us the coefficients of the polynomial.
-We can apply this method to a polynomial of any degree, given enough points.
-To be more precise: if $$d$$ is the degree of the polynomial and $$n$$ is the number of unique points, the degree of the polynomial the points form is $$d=n-1$$.
+We can apply this method to a polynomial of any degree $$d$$, if we have at least $$d+1$$ number of points.

 ## Closing remarks